yairgil/Docker-Provider/README.md

 ### Install Pre-requisites

-Install pre-requisites based on where you have cloned the source code and which OS platform you are using to build the windows agent code
+Install pre-requisites based on OS platform you will be using to build the windows agent code

 #### Option 1 - Using Windows Machine to Build the Windows agent